 Why don’t we hear about the ozone layer anymore, and when will we stop hearing about climate change?

-What can we learn from this collective endeavor against the thinning ozone layer in the 1908s, and how can we replicate this success in our fight against climate change and biodiversity loss today?
+What can we learn from the collective endeavor against a thinning ozone layer in the 1908s, and how can we replicate this success in our fight against climate change and biodiversity loss today?

 Her favorite band drops a new album, Trang, an office worker, pre-ordered eight CDs.
 “Why that many?”, you may ask.
 The reasons vary, but the roots of this excessive purchase lie between fans’ support for their artists, problematic music charts and music labels’ sale tactics.